impossibletea/liver/README.md

 ## Usage

-Launch the app with `rusty-ships`.
-That's it, it does not accept command line argumets because I did not want it to.
+Launch the app with `rusty-ships`, optionally provide command line arguments.
 Window with your model should open, unless you forgot to set it in configuration.

 Playback can be controlled via `rusty-ships-ctl`.
 The following argumets are
 accepted: